-The Nintendo 64 has always been a tricky system to emulate, but thanks to RetroArch and the ongoing improvements with emulators, N64 emulation is more accessible as it’s ever been.
+The Nintendo 64 has always been a tricky system to emulate, but thanks to RetroArch and the ongoing improvements with emulators, N64 emulation is more accessible than it’s ever been.

 - RetroArch Installed – Download from https://www.retroarch.com/

 - To play the games, you’ll need a controller, I’m using an Xbox One Bluetooth Controller.
-For this guide I will assume you also have a controller ready to use
+For this guide, I will assume you also have a controller ready to use.
+If not, I can recommend the below USB N64-style controllers for a more authentic experience!

 Step 1 – Download N64 Core